-A cookie is a small text file that is sent by a website to your computer or mobile device where it is stored by your web browser.
+A cookie is a small text file that is sent by a website to your computer, mobile device, or other device where it is stored by your web browser.
 A cookie contains limited information, usually a unique identifier and the name of the online service.
 This information enables online services to recognize you as you interact with or revisit the service.
 Cookies are used for a wide variety of purposes such as to keep you logged in or to remember what’s in your basket if you’re shopping online, to remember your preferences and settings, to analyze how you use the service, and to serve advertising to you.

 Cookies may be served to you by the online service you are visiting (a “first party cookie”) or by another organization operating on the service, such as an analytics company or advertising network (a “third party cookie”).
 They will either be stored for the duration of your visit (a “session cookie”) or they will remain on your device for a fixed period, which could be months or even years, to remember you across multiple browsing sessions (a “persistent cookie”).

 Tracking Technologies: Web Beacons/Gifs, Pixels, Page Tags, Script